Jeanne Baret: Early life

 Jeanne Baret was born on 27 July 1740, in the village of La Comelle in the Burgundy region of France, and baptized the next day.
 Her record of baptism survives and identifies her as the legitimate issue of Jean Baret and Jeanne Pochard.
 Her father is identified as a day laborer and is likely to have been illiterate.
 Her mother died in November 1741 (according to the parish records at the age of 45); her father then married Antoinette Mangematin, who died in 1745, and then Jeanne Teuvenot, who died in 1747 at the age of 40.
 Baret's father died in December 1755; the register of his death and burial mentions a son Pierre Baret (born 1734) as well as a son-in-law, indicating that Jeanne Baret had a brother and a sister.
 Overall, next to nothing is known of Baret's childhood or young adulthood, and she does not reappear in official records until 1764.
 Her biographer Danielle Clode speculates that she lived with her sister's family in Rosières, close to Toulon-sur-Arroux.
 How Baret obtained an education is unknown, but she had learned to write by 1764 as evidenced by her signature on an official document.
 (Note: Her biographer John Dunmore suggests she might have been taught by the parish priest or taken on as a charity case by a member of the local gentry.
 Another biographer, Glynis Ridley, suggests her mother was of Huguenot extraction, a group that had a higher tradition of literacy than was otherwise typical of the peasant classes of the time, and taught her daughter to read.
-Clode dismisses any possibility that Baret's mother taught her to read since she died when her child was no more than 15 months old, as well as the Huguenot origin theory.)
+Danielle Clode dismisses any possibility that Baret's mother taught her to read since she died when her child was no more than 15 months old, as well as the Huguenot origin theory.)